ekofiresearch/ekofiarticles.github.io/_posts/2019-01-12-cartilage-like-material-is-designed-to-make-batteries-extremely-durable-and-easy-to-shape.md

 ![image](https://news.umich.edu/wp-content/uploads/mc-image-cache/2019/01/cartilage-could-be-key-to-safe-structural-batteries-HANDS.jpg)
 *Ahmet Emrehan Emre, PhD candidate in biomedical engineering, poured a manganese oxide slurry onto an aluminum foil to function as a prototype structural catheter.
 Credit: Evan Dougherty, Michigan Engineering*

-Dı There are no zinc batteries in nature, but they had to solve a similar problem, Kot Kotov said. Çıktı The cartilage proved to be the perfect prototype for an ion-bearing material in the batteries.
-He has incredible mechanics, and he's been serving us very long, depending on how thin.
-The same characteristics are required from solid electrolytes separating cathodes and anodes in batteries.
-P
+"Nature does not have zinc batteries, but it had to solve a similar problem," Kotov said.
+"Cartilage turned out to be a perfect prototype for an ion-transporting material in batteries.
+It has amazing mechanics, and it serves us for a very long time compared to how thin it is.
+The same qualities are needed from solid electrolytes separating cathodes and anodes in batteries."

 It combines mechanical strength and durability with the ability to allow cartilage, water, nutrients and other materials to pass through our bodies.
 These qualities are almost identical to a good solid electrolyte that has to resist damaging the dendrites while allowing ions to flow from one electrode to another.